tskit-dev/msprime/docs/quickstart.md

     # Simulate an ancestral history for 3 diploid samples under the coalescent
     # with recombination on a 5kb region with human-like parameters.
     ts = msprime.sim_ancestry(
         samples=3,
         recombination_rate=1e-8,
         sequence_length=5_000,
         population_size=10_000,
         random_seed=123456)
     # Visualise the simulated ancestral history.
     SVG(ts.draw_svg())
 ```

 In this example we simulate the ancestral history of three diploid
 individuals (see {ref}`sec_ancestry_samples` and {ref}`sec_ancestry_ploidy`)
 for a 5kb sequence with a
 [recombination](<https://en.wikipedia.org/wiki/Genetic_recombination>)
 rate of {math}`10^{-8}`
 (see {ref}`sec_ancestry_genome_properties`)
 from a population with a constant size of 10,000 (see
 the {ref}`sec_quickstart_demography` section below)
 under the default
 [coalescent](<https://en.wikipedia.org/wiki/Coalescent_theory>)
 ancestry model (see the {ref}`sec_ancestry_models` for details on
 other available models).
 To ensure that
 the output of this example is predictable, we set a random seed
-(see {ref}`sec_ancestry_random_seed`).
+(see {ref}`sec_randomness_seeds`).

 When recombination is present, the ancestry of a sample of DNA sequences
 cannot be represented by a single genealogical tree relating the
 samples to their genetic ancestors; there is instead
 a *sequence* of highly correlated trees along the genome.
 The result of our simulation is therefore a [tree sequence](https://tskit.dev)
 object from the {ref}`tskit <tskit:sec_introduction>` library,
 which provides a rich suite of operations for
 analysing these genealogical histories: see the
 {ref}`tutorials:sec_tskit_getting_started` tutorial for help.
 In this example we show a visualisation
 of the four different trees along the 5kb region
 (see the {ref}`tutorials:sec_tskit_viz` tutorial for more
 examples).
 Because we have specified three diploid sample
 *individuals*, each of these trees has 6 "sample" nodes
 (the "leaves" or "tips"), because each diploid individual
 has two monoploid genomes (see {ref}`sec_ancestry_samples`).

 See the {ref}`sec_ancestry` section for more details on
 ancestry simulations.

 ## Mutations